hassan493/hassan493/README.md

 ## 🚀 About Me

 I'm a passionate and versatile software engineer with a focus on **Databases**, **Cyber Security**, **Web Development**, **Cloud Computing**, and **Deployment Architectures**.
-Currently, I'm diving deep into the MERN stack and loving every bit of it.
-Meanwhile , I am learning python and machine learning and open to connect and collaborate!
+My epxertise is JavaScript , it's tools and frameworks and I love every single bit of it.
+Currently, I'm diving deep into the MERN stack.
+I just started learning python and machine learning so I am open to connect and collaborate!

 ---